Hoanib Skeleton Camp: Information from the owner

 Wilderness Hoanib Skeleton Coast Camp – Day Excursions *

 Operating within our concession area and on offer to all guests, these trips leave camp early in the morning, include a picnic lunch, and return to camp in the mid to late afternoon.
 It includes Mudorib Springs, exploring remote areas in the south of our allocated exclusive concession area, with the red basalt landscapes of the Damaraland.
 Amongst other general game species, guests have the chance of seeing Hartmann's mountain zebra and the desert-adapted rhino.
 In the northern and eastern area of the Hoanib, the valleys offer spectacular scenery.

-Hoanib Skeleton Coast - Excursion to the Skeleton Coast
+Wilderness Hoanib Skeleton Coast Camp – Excursion to the Skeleton Coast *

-Hoanib Skeleton Coast - Interaction with wildlife researchers
+Wilderness Hoanib Skeleton Coast Camp – Interaction with Wildlife Researchers *

-Nature drives showcase the magnitude of the landscape and offer the best possibilities of seeing desert-adapted wildlife.
+Nature drives showcase the magnitude of this wondrous lunar-like landscape and offer the best possibilities of seeing unique desert-adapted wildlife.
 Morning or afternoon drives are available, as well as full-day excursions.
 Attractions include true desert oases found in the Hoanib floodplains; as well as habitats being home to desert-adapted elephants, gemsbok, giraffe, and springbok.

 Other lodges in Skeleton Coast & Kaokoland